Soka Gakkai International

 Peace Proposal 2012

-Human Security and Sustainability: Sharing Reverence for the Dignity of Life by Daisaku Ikeda, President, Soka Gakkai International SGI President Daisaku Ikeda's annual peace proposal for 2012 calls for 2015 Nuclear Abolition Summit in Hiroshima and Nagasaki and end to Japan’s reliance on nuclear power We need to develop the awareness that the standard of values that judges human worth solely on the basis of economic capacity represents the effective absence of values.
-We need to ask ourselves why there is such pervasive pessimism and nihilism in advanced industrial societies.
+Human Security and Sustainability: Sharing Reverence for the Dignity of Life by Daisaku Ikeda, President, Soka Gakkai International SGI President Daisaku Ikeda’s annual peace proposal for 2012 calls for 2015 Nuclear Abolition Summit in Hiroshima and Nagasaki and end to Japan’s reliance on nuclear power.
+It is on the basis of this faith in the unlimited creative capacities of human beings that we must address the concrete issues that face our world today.
+In this, it is vital to ensure that our responses are not overshadowed by the clash of national interests, and the United Nations must play a pivotal role in ensuring this.

 Peace Proposal 2004